-Join Scott Simpson for an in-depth discussion in this video Working with strings, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with strings, part of Learning Bash Scripting.

 …Bash provides for string manipulations…like concatenation, substring extraction, and replacement.…Probably the simplest string manipulation you'll use…it concatenation, sticking one string onto another.…And it's really straight forward.…For this movie, I'll just use the command line instead of a script file.…I'll set a equals to hello and b equal to world.…And then to create a string out of…both of these put together or concatenated together,…I'll define the variable c equal to a and b, just right next to each other.…And if I echo that, you can see I have my concatenated string.…You can find out how long a string is using…a pound or hash sign in front of the variable name.…